ikalogic/nanoini/README.md

 # nanoini
-This lib is meant to be an *extremly* minimalistic, lightweight and efficient tool to parse INI formated string on the fly, with absolute minimum memory footprint: It only needs just enough memory to store a few pointers the the characters strings for a single key-value pair.
+This plain C library is meant to be an *extremly* minimalistic, lightweight and efficient tool to parse INI formated string on the fly, with absolute minimum memory footprint: It only needs just enough memory to store a few pointers the the characters strings for a single key-value pair.
 Most importantnly: the memory usage is not related to maximum line size, unlike most (all?) libraries available.

 nanoini does not relies on actual files, nor was it meant to work with files; it's solely adapted to MCUs with limited memory. nanoini's ability to parse a stream of INI formated string *on-the-fly without buffering a full line* prior to parsing it, is what makes it different.